Randy Kraft: Evidence retrieval

 Kraft was initially charged with driving under the influence of alcohol and was held in custody as detectives conducted a thorough search of his vehicle.
 Upon the car's rear seat, investigators found a belt, the width of which matched the bruising around Gambrel's neck.
-Other incriminating evidence included alcohol, tranquilizers, various prescription drugs, and stimulants.
+Other incriminating evidence retrieved included alcohol, tranquilizers, various prescription drugs, and stimulants.
 The passenger seat and carpet of the vehicle were heavily bloodstained; however, Gambrel had no open wounds.
 The upholstery was removed for forensic analysis, which confirmed the blood was human.
 Beneath the carpet, investigators discovered an envelope containing more than 50 photographs of young men in pornographic poses.
 Many of the subjects in the pictures appeared to be either asleep or dead.
 Inside the trunk, investigators found a ring binder containing a hand-written list of 61 coded notations.

 A search of Kraft's home revealed further incriminating evidence, including clothes and personal possessions of numerous young men who had been murdered over the previous decade.
 Fibers taken from a rug matched those found on victim Scott Hughes.
 In addition, the couch in Kraft's living room was identified as being the one in the photographs found in Kraft's car.
 A roll of film discovered also contained shots of victims Eric Church and Rodger DeVaul sitting in Kraft's car.
 A ligature mark is clearly visible on DeVaul's neck in one of these images.